Ascendara/docs/getting-started/introduction.md

 The project, which began about 10 months ago, remains actively maintained with regular updates and improvements.
 Recently, it underwent a [complete UI overhaul](https://ascendara.app/v7) to provide a more modern and user-friendly experience.
 You can find Ascendara at [ascendara.app](https://ascendara.app/), where everything from the website to the application's source code is openly available and developed with dedication by tago.

 ## Outsourced Links
-Game Files Are Never Stored on Ascendara's Servers.
+Game files are never stored on Ascendara's servers.
 Ascendara operates as a game testing intermediary application, focusing on providing users with the ability to evaluate games before purchase.
 Games are downloaded from providers like MegaDB, GoFile, buzzheavier, and others.
 Read the Digital Millennium Copyright Act (DMCA) Notice [here](https://ascendara.app/dmca) to learn more and understand how to make a claim of copyright infringement.

 ## Core Principles